Factors that may impact your Camrose car insurance rate

 When calculating your car insurance rate, auto insurance companies will ask about the type of car you drive.
 You will likely be asked to provide the make, model, and year of your vehicle.
 Insurance companies use this information to determine the odds of your car being stolen and how much it would cost to replace or repair your car if it was damaged or stolen.
 The general rule of thumb is that the newer, more expensive the car, the more it will cost to insure.
 Therefore, drivers of luxury sports cars tend to have higher insurance premiums than people who drive older, more affordable cars.
 The one exception to this rule is if your new car is equipped with safety features and anti-theft devices, in which case the insurance provider may lower your premium.

 How frequently you drive may also impact your auto insurance rate.
-If you rarely drive your car (perhaps you only drive on the weekends or to the store once a week), then you may pay less for insurance because you are less likely to get into an accident.
+If you rarely drive your car (perhaps you only drive on the weekends or to the store once a week), then you may opt for a low mileage car insurance and pay less for insurance because you are less likely to get into an accident.

 Conversely, if you’re constantly on the road, perhaps you have a long daily commute or you use your car for work, then your insurance premium may go up.